Elias Hasket Derby: Privateers

 Immediately following the war, coastal and international trade were depressed.
 The privateers built during the Revolution were substantially larger and faster than earlier Salem ships.
 They represented an important economic resource that were converted to peacetime use.
 Derby was instrumental in initiating new trade with Russia, the Baltic, Europe and, in 1784, the East Indies.
 The early forays and specialization in the East Indian markets by Salem merchants largely resulted in their remarkable, if temporary, prosperity, and supported growth in the city.

-In November 1784, Derby sent the Grand Turk under Capt.
+In November 1784, Derby sent the Grand Turk (ship) under Capt.
 Jonathan Ingersoll to the Cape of Good Hope.
 The voyage was successful, and in December 1785 the Grand Turk under Ebenezer West, master, and William Vans, supercargo, again cleared Salem bound for the Cape.
 West and Vans arrived at the Cape of Good Hope after a passage of 82 days.
 But they found the markets there less favorable than they had anticipated.
 Vans and West continued on to Mauritius, at the time under French control and recently opened as a way station to United States vessels.
 The Grand Turk was apparently the first American vessel to call there.

 West and Vans wrote Derby that they were again "Miserable disappointed in the demand for our Cargo."
 Subsequently, Randall Ouery and Sebier de la Chataignerais, French merchants of Mauritius who had purchased the Turk's cargo, offered a solution.
 They contracted with the Grand Turk to take a cargo to Canton and thence on to Boston.
 Vans and West wrote to Derby to inform him of the new plan, but he would have known of it only afterward.

 The deal, however, did not go off as planned.
 Sebier and Ouery were undercapitalized, and once they paid the many "charges & duties & presents" at Canton, they could not afford to continue the voyage to Boston.
 Vans and West purchased a cargo on Derby's behalf.
 The Grand Turk was one of five American ships and the first from Salem to reach Canton during the 1786 season.
 She reached Salem harbor on 22 May 1787, the first New England ship to trade directly with China.